lailaalam/java_simple_quiz/README.md

 # java_simple_quiz
-## Here I have done an automated quiz program code using Java and JSON.The video of the program is attached below:
+## Here I have done an automated quiz program using Java and JSON.The video of the program is attached below: